Cedar Rapids Child Custody Lawyers

 Having legal representation during this time may be vital to protecting your rights, and the team at Arenson Law Group, PC will handle your case with compassion and understanding.
 We have several years of family law experience behind us, and we’ll work with you and the other party to come up with a solution to your Cedar Rapids child custody case that ultimately provides the best scenario for your child.
 Call us today at (319) 363-8199 for a consultation with our legal team.

-Divorces can get messy, even if the split is amicable.
+Child custody disputes can get messy, even if the split is amicable.
 Both parents want to have time with their children, and disagreements about custody arrangements and child support may turn sour.
 Having an attorney on your side can aid in the negotiation process.
 Many times, the attorneys themselves work on an arrangement without the parents present and then take the proposed agreement back to the client for approval or further adjustments.

 - Assembling character witnesses